Skip to Content

 Kayaking in Oleta River State Park.
 (Photo: Bonnie Gross)

-Still, we found it to be a lovely getaway, worth a visit by people when in the area; a precious taste of nature hidden inside a noisy big city.
+Still, we found it to be a lovely getaway, worth a visit; a precious taste of nature hidden inside a big city.

 Kayaking past the fishing pier in the lagoon area of Oleta River State Park.
 (Photo: Bonnie Gross)